How to tell if the changes you make to a page or site have a positive effect to your Google rankings.

 Step forward SEO testing...

 By using the numbers in Google Search Console, SanityCheck can compare 6 weeks of previous data, against 6 weeks from when you made the change and created the test.
-This is usually enough time to see if your change has had a positive, negative, or no real effect on the rankings and clicks from Google.
+This is usually enough time to see if your change has had a positive, negative, or no real effect on the rankings, clicks and click through rate from Google.

 Step 1 is to go ahead and make your change, and then resubmit the page for Google to recrawl through Search Console.